openpathsampling/openpathsampling/docs/install.rst

 the most recent release of OpenPathSampling with conda, use the following commands ::

-  $ conda config --add channels omnia
-  $ conda install openpathsampling
+  $ conda install -c omnia openpathsampling

 Developer Install with Conda
 ============================